9 min. read

-China Gourmet, at the bottom of the pack, has a 4-star rating with 54 reviews.
-Then again, the Chinese eatery was beaten out by two local bars, despite being an actual sit-down restaurant and the closest to me of the three.
+China Gourmet has a 4-star rating with 54 reviews.
+Then again, the Chinese eatery is joined by two local bars, despite being an actual sit-down restaurant while the other two are more known for their tavern area.

 Okay, so we know that Google reviews from local customers are great for your rankings.
 But why do they influence rankings?
 Why does Google care?

 There are essentially three reasons.

 We’ve gone over trust and authority quite a bit already, but it bears repeating.
 In a sense, Google trusts what other people say about you much more than what you say about yourself.
 Sure, you can put “Best Pizza Joint in Philly” on your website as much as you like — but when customers freely offer the same opinion, that counts much more in Google’s eyes.
 In return for the social endorsement, the algorithm rewards your website with greater visibility.

 For many people who search online, a business’s Google reviews mean everything.
 According to BrightLocal, 57% of consumers will only use a business if it has 4 stars or more.
 If your business has a solid star rating with lots of detailed reviews, searchers are more likely to trust and click on your website.
 This added traffic sends a signal to Google that your website is authoritative, and thus worthy of a strong search ranking.